-Learning these techniques in leadership training programs for managers will give you the knowledge to successfully monitor, analyse, and progress with your teams performance.
+Learning these techniques in leadership training programs for managers will give you the knowledge to successfully monitor, analyze, and progress with your team’s performance.

-You also should make sure that your leadership training program tackles the single biggest mistake leaders make:
+You also should ensure that your leadership training program tackles the biggest mistake leaders make:

-Did you know that companies with the most digitally-competent managers and leaders financially outperform the average by 50%?!
+Did you know that companies with the most digitally-competent managers and leaders financially outperform21https://hbr.org/2021/11/todays-ceos-need-hands-on-digital-skills the average by nearly 50%?!
+And one study found that out of 2,000 companies, only 7% were led by digitally competent teams.

-And it’s no surprise really – everything has gone digital.
-Who would have thought twenty years ago we’d be able to make phone calls through our watches, pay for things just by tapping a bank card against a small machine, or accessing our bank accounts using a fingerprint scanner.
+And it’s no surprise, really – everything has gone digital.
+Who would have thought twenty years ago we’d be able to make phone calls through our watches, pay for things just by tapping a bank card against a small machine, or access our bank accounts using a fingerprint scanner?

 Imagine in another twenty years.
 What other technologies lay just around the corner?